Will I have to pay capital gains if I sell my house and buy another In Texas

 The process to apply for a capital gains tax exemption involves a few important steps:

-- Application Submission: Send in the necessary forms and documents to the tax authorities.
+3. Application Submission: Send the necessary forms and documents to the tax authorities.

-- Avoid Pitfalls: Be careful to correctly calculate your period of residency to avoid mistakes.
+4. Avoid Pitfalls: Be careful to calculate your residency period correctly to avoid mistakes.

 Following these steps makes the application process smoother and increases the chance of getting approved.